YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 be attempted.

-All the above exercises are based on worked examples.
+All the above three exercises are based on worked examples.
 [The fourth](aircraft_fleet), on the range of a fleet of aircraft, is my original contribution to the collection of OCanren samples.
 It also serves as a test of my skills with OCanren after several months of learning.
 I found the reference paper when researching about the Jeep Problem, and read it for several times and thought about encoding it in OCanren.
 Then I discussed in a meeting with Dmitri Boulytchev about the technicalities such as types to represent the state and the actions of the fleet, and I finished with the work in the following day.

 ## Learning OCaml

+OCanren is a unique implementation of miniKanren in OCaml.
+Its obvious prerequisites are miniKanren (Scheme-based) and OCaml.
+A good knowledge of Prolog and SLD-resolution is also very helpful for understanding the high-level behavior of OCanren (and miniKanren as well).
+Below are a few comments on learning OCaml.

 The OCaml tutorial (Part I of the [reference manual](http://caml.inria.fr/pub/docs/manual-ocaml/)) covers the features of the core language, such as types, let-bindings, pattern matching, exception handling, modules and classes etc. I